 The Colorado Advantage

-The Colorado Advantage Graduate Preview Weekend for college seniors and recent graduates will be held November 6-8, 2014.
+The Colorado Advantage Graduate Preview Weekend for college seniors and recent graduates will next be held fall 2016.

 This new program is intended to introduce college seniors interested in graduate school (PhD only) to the outstanding Science, Technology, Engineering and Math (STEM) doctoral programs at CU-Boulder.